yosra270/SOLID-Design-Principles/README.md

 > "SOLID aims at creating understandable, readable, and testable code that many developers can collaboratively work on."
 <br/>
   Software may start with a clean and elegant design but over time they become hard to maintain, often requiring costly redesigns.
-Robert Martin, who's credited with writing down the SOLID principles, points out some symptoms of rotting design due to improperly managed dependencies across modules:
+Robert Martin, who's credited with writing down the **SOLID principles**, points out some symptoms of rotting design due to improperly managed dependencies across modules:

 - *Rigidity*: Implementing even a small change is difficult since it's likely to translate into a cascade of changes.
 - *Fragility*: Any change tends to break the software in many places, even in areas not conceptually related to the change.